magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 [Java counterpart](http://docs.oracle.com/html/E18812_01/html/fc830ed0-6054-3c49-4d9b-ec34f10e92fb.htm).

-Considering that `url` validation is a very complicated topic and would even necessitate of a URL parser, I would be inclined to remove the current CLJ and CLJS definitions from `valip`.
+Considering that `url` validation is a very complicated topic and would necessitate a URL parser, I would be inclined to remove the current CLJ and CLJS definitions from `valip`.

 That said, just as a matter of explanation on how to remove the above